eea/garie-sentry-metrics/readme.md

 This will build your copy of `garie-sentrymetrics` and run the application.

-On start garie-uptimerobot will start to gather statistics for the websites added to the `config.json`.
+On start, garie-sentrymetrics will start to gather statistics for the websites added to the `config.json`.

 ## config.json